01 Jun The Ultimate Guide to Using Key Performance Indicators (KPIs) for Growth: Part 1

 Before you get started on identifying the KPIs that matter to your organization, make sure you don’t get distracted.
 Some articles try to draw a distinct line between KPIs, metrics, analytics, and other similar terms, and it just gets messy.
 Don’t sweat the small stuff.
 But also, don’t be fooled by vanity metrics.

 Wait, am I saying that things like web traffic or social traction don’t matter and shouldn’t be tracked or reported?
 Nope, I’m saying that these indicators shouldn’t guide your data strategy.
 Because ultimately, KPIs are only useful when they contribute to meaningful insights towards growth.
 Heck, I could pay someone to quadruple my Twitter followers within a couple days.
 Who cares if they’re fake accounts, what matters is that my numbers go up and I look good, right?
 Wrong.
+That approach might make you feel good but it doesn’t do anything to fuel your organization’s growth.

 So what’s the problem with NPS?
 For starters, there’s no inherent segmentation or motive discovery involved.
 Some people even claim that it’s the best KPI available.
 And yet, if your NPS suddenly drops, how will you react?
 If a one-question survey is the only way you’re gauging customer sentiment, you’ll be left in the dark.
 Sure, you’ll probably have some idea of what might be causing the problem, but it will require extra digging that should have been done from the beginning.
 NPS certainly has a place in understanding customer satisfaction, but it’s definitely not something you should use as a foundational data point.